 But those are just sweeping statements.
 What’s the real impact of buying a lab-grown diamond?
 Exactly how much does it help the world when compared to traditional, mined diamonds?

-All in all, mined diamonds result in 1 injury for every 1,000 workers annually, while lab-grown diamonds result in zero injuries.
+- Effects on people: All in all, mined diamonds result in 1 injury for every 1,000 workers annually, while lab-grown diamonds result in zero injuries.